iancmcc/extdirect/README.txt

 directive that registers both a BrowserView for the server-side API and a viewlet to deliver the provider definition to the client.

-1. Define your class.  e.g., in myapi.py:
+1. Define your class

+   e.g., in myapi.py:

    from extdirect.zope import DirectRouter